harukam122/harukam122/README.md

 ## 👀 About Me

-🎓  I'm a rising junior at Brown University studying computer science (and maybe visual art)
+🎓  I'm a junior at Brown University studying computer science with a focus on design and software principles!

 💻  I love creating in general, but especially through technology!
-I'm currently working as a Software Engineer Intern @ PlayStation at the Tokyo office :D
+This past summer, I had the opportunity to work as a Software Engineer Intern @ PlayStation at the Tokyo office :D

 ## 🛠️ Skills